temporalio/documentation/docs/queries.md

 To execute a query an external client calls a synchronous Temporal API providing _namespace, workflowId, query name_ and optional _query arguments_.

 Query callbacks must be read-only not mutating the Workflow state in any way.
 The other limitation is that the query callback cannot contain any blocking code.
-Both above limitations rule out ability to invoke activities from the query handlers.
+Both above limitations rule out ability to invoke Activities from the query handlers.

-Temporal team is currently working on implementing _update_ feature that would be similar to query in the way it is invoked, but would support Workflow state mutation and local activity invocations.
+Temporal team is currently working on implementing _update_ feature that would be similar to query in the way it is invoked, but would support Workflow state mutation and local Activity invocations.

 ## Stack Trace Query